Wednesday, May 14th, 2008

 If you are emailing someone new or sending out an enewsletter, your choice of subject can mean the difference between someone reading it or deleting it.
 Some points to consider in writing your subject are:

-- relate it to the reader - an that is easier when you know more about who you are emailing in the first place.
-As an example, “help with your marketing” has more appeal than “we offer great marketing services”
+• relate it to the reader – and that is easier when you know more about who you are emailing in the first place.
+As an example, “help with your marketing” has more appeal than “we offer great marketing services” but neither will appeal much to a retiree or a school child!

-- keep it as short and simple as possible – for one thing, some people’s email system doesn’t give much space for the subject so if it takes to long to get to the point, people may miss the point altogether
+• keep it as short and simple as possible – for one thing, some people’s email system doesn’t give much space for the subject so if it takes too long to get to the point, people may miss the point altogether

 How often do you put much effort into your email subject?
 And I’m curious – do you usually write the email or the subject first?